CharaChorder/docs/docs/Beta Releases.rst

 For gaming profiles, we added a "layer warp" setting which re-presses held keys when you switch layers.

-With layer warp, you can reverse direction or stop, without releasing the walk forward key, by temporarily holding down another key.
+With layer warp, by temporarily holding down another key, you can reverse direction of movement or stop all together without ever releasing the walk forward key.

-With Profile B setup for gaming, the key bindings could look like this:
+With Profile B set up for gaming, the key bindings could look like this:

 Layer B1::